ciphertrace/apis/traveler/examples/README.md

 # CipherTrace Traveler API Examples

 ## Getting Started

 ### Credentials

 These examples will need the staging credentials provided to your organization by your CipherTrace representative.
 They assume these credentials are stored in a _credentials.json_ file in the root of the examples directory.

 > Note:
 > The contents of the credentials file is json and should contain elements such as "client_type", "client_secret" and "client_id"

 ### Configuration

-Secondly, these examples must be configured using the following environment
+Secondly, these examples must be configured using the following environment variables:
-variables:

 * ROOT_PROTO_PATH: Path to the root of the protocol buffer specifications needed by Traveler.
 (Node only)
 * TRAVELER_PROTO_PATH: Path to the Traveler protocol buffer specification.
 (Node only)
 * AUTH_DATA: Path to the _credentials.json_ file.
-(Defaults to looking for a credentials.json file in this directory)
+(Defaults to looking for a credentials.example.json file in this directory)
+  * > Note: You must update the `client_id` and `client_secret` with values that were provided to you
 * **TRAVELER_ENDPOINT**: Traveler endpoint provided to you by your CipherTrace representative.
 (This is **required** to be set to your traveler node endpoint)

 > Note: